ACE Awareness – Good, Bad, Both?

 Those were the headlines.
 What wasn’t in the headlines?

-• That 50.7% was only based on surveys of 542 people.
+- That 50.7% was only based on surveys of 542 people.

-• I’m actually willing to overlook this, because while that number may not be exact, we’ve seen similar increases in other studies, so yes, it’s a small sample size, but we haven’t seen anything that strongly contradicts the results since then.
+- I’m actually willing to overlook this, because while that number may not be exact, we’ve seen similar increases in other studies, so yes, it’s a small sample size, but we haven’t seen anything that strongly contradicts the results since then.
 Only confirmation.

-• That 14.2% of people reporting zero ACE scores still appear to be struggling with depression.
+- That 14.2% of people reporting zero ACE scores still appear to be struggling with depression.

-• This is where we’ve started to go wrong.
-ACEs appear to be a risk factor for depression, but they are not the end-all be-all of depression and mental health treatments.
+- This is where we’ve started to go wrong.
+ACEs appear to be a risk factor for depression, but they are not the end-all-be-all of depression and mental health treatments.
 Even this study shows that there is a significant percentage of the population who may be dealing with depression that has nothing to do with adverse childhoods.

-• We’ve also overlooked the 49.3% of people with scores of 4 or more, who aren’t depressed.
-Or, the 81.7% who haven’t attempted suicide, the 71.6% who have not used illicit drugs, or 83.9% who don’t consider themselves alcoholic.
+- We’ve also overlooked the 49.3% of people with scores of 4 or more who aren’t depressed.
+Or the 81.7% who haven’t attempted suicide, the 71.6% who have not used illicit drugs, or 83.9% who don’t consider themselves alcoholic.

-• Too many people saw those numbers and made an all-too common mistake.
+- Too many people saw those numbers and made an all-too-common mistake.
 They assumed large increased risks = fate.
-This is, clearly, not true.
+This is clearly not true.

 That’s the thing about statistics and percentages.
-They can help guide us to ways to help more people, and recognize risk factors.
+They can help guide us to ways to help more people and recognize risk factors.
 But if I point you to one individual, they don’t really tell us much about that person.

-Is that one person with a high score part of the 50.7% who may be dealing with depression, or the 49.3% that isn’t?
-Is the person who scores a zero at no risk for suicide attempt or addiction?
+Is that one person with a high score part of the 50.7% who may be dealing with depression, or the 49.3% who isn’t?
+Is the person who scores a zero at no risk for suicide attempts or addiction?
 Obviously, no. There are an infinite number of possibilities when it comes to one person.
 The statistics don’t mean much.
 We’d do well to remember that as we start building AI and big data risk models.

 For more reading and alternative views that I’ve seen recently: